Arctic-Husky/Endless-Runner-Unity/README.md

 # Endless-Runner-Unity
-An Endless Runner made in Unity and written in C#
+An Endless Runner game made in Unity and written in C#

 Version: Indev